 Vfast Limited is a company registered in England and Wales whose registered address is:

 Kent, CT4 5DT Company number: 06117927

 Vfast Limited is an internet service and voice communications provider.
-We only offer our Vfast Fibre-to-the-home (vFTTH) packages in areas of the UK where Independent Fibre Networks Limited (IFNL) is the network provider.
+We only offer our Vfast Fibre-to-the-home (vFTTH) packages in areas of the UK where Open Fibre Networks Limited (OFNL) is the network provider.